 Astronomy (Astr), Physics (Phys), Biology (Bisc), Chemistry (Chem), and Geology (Geol).
 Students make also take Integrated Science (Liba 150 and 151) as one of their sciences.

-Students who choose either Astronomy or Physics as one of their areas must choose the other from outside the department of Physics and Astronomy, i.e., they must chose Biology, Chemistry, or Geology as their second area.
+Students who choose either Astronomy or Physics as one of their areas must choose the other from outside the department of Physics and Astronomy, i.e., they must chose Biology, Chemistry, Geology, or Integrated Science as their second area.

-International Studies majors must fulfill the social science requirement by taking Economics (Econ) 202 (Principles of Microeconomics) and Econ 203 (Principles of Macroeconomics).
+International Studies majors are required to take Economics (Econ) 202 (Principles of Microeconomics) and Econ 203 (Principles of Macroeconomics), which fulfills the social science requirement.